slatedocs/slate/source/includes/_resourcedefns.md

 **JSONPath**: `/LicenseKey` (read only string)

 The license key installed on this management processor.
-License keys are 25 characters in length and contain both letters and numbers.
+License keys are 25 characters in length and contain both letters and numbers.Use POST method to collection of membertype HpiLOLicense to install / update the license

 ### LicenseExpire